Tyrowo/tyro_work/README.md

 add stackoverflow profile to socials if I get enough karma that it's not just a fresh account

+should I make text selectable or no? - https://stackoverflow.com/questions/73057700/flutter-make-text-images-selectable-in-whole-web-app

+I don't think you can make the overlay button materialproperty alternate between two colors, but at least I got some stackoverflow karma - https://stackoverflow.com/questions/77467214/flutter-can-i-make-my-materialstatepropertycolor-alternate-between-colors-on maybe one day someone will respond a solution

+page transitions seem outside the scope of this project (mostly because it's primarily a one-page website), but page transitions might be neat especially to go to the resume page - https://api.flutter.dev/flutter/material/PageTransitionsTheme-class.html

 ## Deployment To-Do
 done - set up nameservers for webhosting